Kevin Tighe

 Kevin Tighe (/taɪɡ/; born Jon Kevin Fishburn; August 13, 1944) is an American actor who has worked in television, film, and theater since the late 1960s.
 He is best known for portraying firefighter-paramedic Roy DeSoto, on the 1972–1977 NBC series Emergency!

 Tighe was cast in his first major film as an extra in 1967's The Graduate.
 After being under contract with Paramount and Universal, Tighe's career took a turn from bit parts and extra work when he was cast as Roy DeSoto on Emergency!
 Following Emergency!, Tighe went on to make numerous guest appearances in television shows such as Ellery Queen, Cos, The Hardy Boys/Nancy Drew Mysteries, and The Six Million Dollar Man.

 Aside from The Graduate, some of Tighe's film credits include Road House, City of Hope, What's Eating Gilbert Grape, and Jade.
 Tighe won a 1994 Genie Award for Best Supporting Actor in I Love a Man in Uniform.
 In the 2000s he played Anthony Cooper on the ABC television series Lost, as well as Giles Corey in the premiere episode of the original WGN America series Salem.
+In 2025, he had a brief role in the Paul Thomas Anderson action-thriller film One Battle After Another.

 Tighe has also been seen in a number of stage productions, including A Reckoning, Mourning Becomes Electra, Anna Christie, Other Desert Cities, and Curse of the Starving Class.